 - aa.
 The addition in Ohio Adm.Code 4901:1-6-37(A) of CETCs to the list of entities required to file an annual report and willing providers to the list entities required to submit an annual assessment report; - bb.
-The deletion in Ohio Adm.Code 4901:1-6-37(C) of the requirement that local exchange carriers pay an assessment for the costs incurred by vendors engaged in the community voicemail pilot program; and - cc.
-The addition of language in Ohio Adm.Code 4901:1-6-37(C) requiring the payment of a fee for the Commission's support by wireless resellers of lifeline service not presently assessed a fee for such support.
+The deletion in Ohio Adm.Code 4901:1-6-37(C) of the requirement that local exchange carriers pay an assessment for the costs incurred by vendors engaged in the community voicemail pilot program; and - CC.
+The addition of language in Ohio Adm.Code 4901:1-6-37(C) requiring the payment of a fee for the Commission's support by wireless resellers of lifeline service not presently assessed a fee for such support. - 2.
+Please list the Ohio statute authorizing the Agency to adopt this regulation.